Drugong/WordTrainer/README.md

 # WordTrainer - Slovíčka, ne Sloicka
-This project allows you to create your personal database of new words and practise
+This project allows you to create your personal database of new words and practice